 Needless to mention, this man is a badass.

-Goggins accomplished many other such unbelievable feats based on what he calls as the cookie jar method.
+Goggins accomplished many other such unbelievable feats based on what he calls as the cookie jar concept for motivation.

 “Everyone asks me, were you thinking about the guys that died at that time?
 I’m not gonna lie; I wasn’t.
 This became a personal thing, this became me against this race; me against the kids that called me nigger; me against me.
 It just became something I took so violently personal.”